grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Axis options

-Options under the axis category change how the x- and y-axes are rendered.
-Some options do not take effect until you click outside of the field option box you are editing.
-You can also or press `Enter`.
+Options under the **Axis** section control how the x- and y-axes are rendered.
+Some options don't take effect until you click outside of the field option box you're editing.
+You can also press `Enter`.

 | Option                             | Description                                                                                                                                                                                                                                                                                                                                                                       |
 | ---------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |